Achievable logoAchievable logo

 • Ciliary function, limiting the clearance of mucus and debris from the respiratory tract.

-Additionally, carbon monoxide (CO), a component of cigarette smoke, binds to hemoglobin with a higher affinity than oxygen, reducing oxygen transport and increasing cardiovascular strain.
+In addition, carbon monoxide (CO) in cigarette smoke binds to hemoglobin with a higher affinity than oxygen.
+This reduces oxygen transport and increases cardiovascular strain.

 Blood doping

-Blood doping refers to artificially increasing red blood cell (RBC) mass to improve oxygen-carrying capacity and aerobic performance.
-This can be achieved by:
+Blood doping is the artificial increase of red blood cell (RBC) mass to improve oxygen-carrying capacity and aerobic performance.
+It can be achieved by:

 • Infusion of stored red blood cells (autologous or homologous transfusion).